jergason/blog/posts/browser-code-sharing-is-terribad.md

 3rd-party websites* in your HTML.
 If that doesn't sound insane to you, repeat it again.
 Want to use jQuery in your app?
 Throw in a `<script src="http://code.jquery.com/jquery-1.7.2.min.js"></script>` and hope they never get hacked or go down or have network problems.

 Some people use GitHub as their own personal CDN for their project, which is sketchy at best.
-You never want your app to break because someone else's site is down.
+You never want your app to break because someone else's site is down or you get rate-limited.

+<blockquote class="twitter-tweet" data-in-reply-to="215962283627642880"><p>@<a href="https://twitter.com/jergason">jergason</a> we’re not a CDN (and you’ll see a perf hit in doing so).
+We rate limit you on those blob accesses, too.</p>&mdash; Zach Holman (@holman) <a href="https://twitter.com/holman/status/216150775620046849" data-datetime="2012-06-22T12:48:55+00:00">June 22, 2012</a></blockquote>
+<script src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Dependencies are bad.
 Dependencies that depend on third-party services to obtain are terribad.